 You have to get to an intermediate level first or get a good grasp of the first language before you start on the second one.

 It might lead to confusion.
-You’re definitely going to mix up one thing with the other.
-However, there are a few people in the language learning community who have the opposite thought.
+You’re going to mix up one thing with the other.
+However, a few people in the language-learning community have the opposite thought.

 And yes, you’ll experience the confusion part as well but I believe once you know the difference you’ll do just fine.